JohannesPfeifer/DSGE_mod/README.md

 and providing tractable replication files for important models that can be useful for further model development.

+## Replicability Issues

+The headers of the respective mod-files also note obvious mistakes and typos in the respective papers.

+## Compatibility

+These mod-files have been tested against the current unstable version, to be released as Dynare 4.5.
+Compatibility with earlier versions is not guaranteed.

 # Contributing your own mod-files

 Contributions of replication files to this collection are highly welcomed.